scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         I think the open dialog is extremely ugly.
 That's not my fault, that's gtk's widget.
-The open dialog is far less functional than the one in the gdraw fontforge -- I can't figure out how to enhance it.
+The open dialog is far less functional than the one in the gdraw websharpstudios -- I can't figure out how to enhance it.

     -   Switching to a new internal representation of diagonal stem